-LAW 101: Introduction to Law
+LAW 101 : Introduction to Law

 This course is an introduction to the legal system surveying such topics as the New York and federal court systems, legal history, and various areas of substantive law.
+Students who complete LAW 101 may not take CRM/POL/SOC 219 for credit.
+Credits 3

-LAW 102: Civil Litigation
+LAW 102 : Civil Litigation

 This course covers the progress of a civil action from the first client interview through the trial and appeal.
 The student is introduced to the various steps in litigation, including interviewing and investigation techniques, pleadings, discovery, motion practice and trial procedure.
 The student becomes familiar with the various procedures and legal documents that are part of civil litigation in New York State.
+Credits 3

-LAW 202: Legal Research
+LAW 202 : Legal Research